Actor-centered Representations for Action Localization in Streaming Videos: Abstract

 \section{Abstract}

-Event perception tasks such as recognizing and localizing actions in streaming videos are essential for tackling visual understanding tasks.
-Progress has primarily been driven by the use of large-scale, annotated training data in a supervised manner.
-In this work, we tackle the problem of learning \textit{actor-centered} representations through the notion of \textit{continual hierarchical predictive learning} to \textit{localize} actions in \textit{streaming videos} without any training annotations.
-Inspired by cognitive theories of event perception, we propose a novel, self-supervised framework driven by the notion of hierarchical predictive learning to construct \textit{actor-centered} features by attention-based contextualization.
-Extensive experiments on three benchmark datasets show that the approach can learn robust representations for localizing actions \textit{using only one epoch of training} i.e., we train the model continually in streaming fashion - one frame at a time, with a single pass through training videos.
+Event perception tasks such as recognizing and localizing actions in streaming videos are essential for scaling to real-world application contexts.
+We tackle the problem of learning \textit{actor-centered} representations through the notion of \textit{continual hierarchical predictive learning} to \textit{localize} actions in streaming videos \textit{without} the need for training labels and outlines for the objects in the video.
+We propose a framework driven by the notion of hierarchical predictive learning to construct \textit{actor-centered} features by attention-based contextualization.
+The key idea is that predictable features or objects do not attract attention and hence do not contribute to the action of interest.
+Experiments on three benchmark datasets show that the approach can learn robust representations for localizing actions \textit{using only one epoch of training}, i.e., a single pass through the streaming video.
 We show that the proposed approach outperforms unsupervised and weakly supervised baselines while offering competitive performance to fully supervised approaches.
-Finally, we show that the proposed model can generalize to out-of-domain data without significant loss in performance \textit{without any finetuning} for both the recognition and localization tasks.
+Additionally, we extend the model to multi-actor settings to recognize group activities while localizing the multiple, plausible actors.
+We also show that it generalizes to out-of-domain data with limited performance degradation.